Benefit Plan Design

 Utilizing Data for Evidence-Based Benefit Plan Design

 Employers are also using Benefit Plan Design to help employees get the right care.
 Roughly 33% of employers today are increasing out-of-pocket costs for services that are overused or potentially inappropriate without an evidence-based approach.
 Another Benefit Plan Design strategy is lowering out-of-pocket costs for services that employees need to stay healthy, like diabetic supplies.

 The Alliance helps employers make sense of their claims data using our Smarter Health analysis, which helps see where they can save the most money, and then employers adjust their plan accordingly.
 It’s a simple concept: charge less for things you want enrollees to do more of – like preventative care – and charge more for undesirable, low-value treatments and medications.

 Advanced Primary Care Clinics: Convenience, Performance & Cost Savings

-Here’s just a few of the benefits of using an on-site or shared-site clinics to execute benefit plan design:
+Here are just a few of the benefits of using on-site or shared-site clinics to execute benefit plan design:

 - Easier healthcare access for patients.